Cerebral Palsy and Spasticity

 Cerebral Palsy and Spasticity Center

-Spasticity creates chronic limitation in normal movements and impairs day to day activities.
+Spasticity creates chronic limitation in normal movements and impairs day-to-day activities.
 It is commonly accompanied by some form of chronic pain.
 It can impair normal body growth, produce contractures and deformities.
-Early interventions provide better benefits than do delayed interventions.
+Early interventions provide better benefits than delayed interventions.
 Each child has a different form of spasticity.
 Because of that, our team evaluates each child and then defines which will be the best least invasive treatment.

 Cerebral Palsy and Spasticity Center

-Wolfson Children’s Hospital provides pediatric neuroscience services in partnership with Nemours Children's Health, Jacksonville and the University of Florida College of Medicine, Jacksonville.
-Learn more
+Wolfson Children’s Hospital provides pediatric neuroscience services in collaboration with Nemours Children's Health, Jacksonville and the University of Florida College of Medicine – Jacksonville.

 Why Wolfson